City Guides

 The Farpoint 40 easily survived checked luggage from France to Germany to JFK.

-We really dig the Farpoint 40 (we’ve long loved the Farpoint 55, after all).
-In our mind, it’s a great choice for people who want a true carry-on sized backpack (whether you’re a one-bag traveler or you travel with a backpack + suitcase).
+I’m a big fan of the Farpoint 40.
+In my opinion, it’s a great choice for travelers who want a true carry-on-sized backpack (whether you’re a one-bag traveler or you travel with a backpack + suitcase).
 You can actually carry a solid amount of stuff with you so a smart packer can easily use this for long-term travel.
-The 40L size keeps the bag fairly streamlined so you should be able to navigate busy streets and public transportation without knocking everyone over.
+The 40L size keeps the bag fairly streamlined so you can more easily navigate busy streets and public transportation without knocking everyone over.

-We also like how all the Farpoint backpacks have an excellent shoulder harness and hip belts — it’s almost as comfortable as full-fledged hiking backpacks and it’s certainly much better than just about every travel backpack.
+I also like how all the Farpoint backpacks have an excellent shoulder harness and hip belts—it’s almost as comfortable as a full-fledged hiking backpack and it’s certainly much better than just about every travel backpack.

-The Farpoint 40 retails for $160 so it’s also pretty affordable when compared to other travel backpacks.
+The Farpoint 40 retails for $185 so it’s one of the more affordable full-featured travel backpacks on the market.

 Where to buy: